div0ky/sanitize/README.md

 ## API

+### sanitize.firstName(first_name: string): string

+Sanitizes a first name by:
+- Removing titles (Mr., Mrs., Dr., etc.)
+- Converting multiple names to use "&" (e.g., "Bob and Jim" → "Bob & Jim")
+- Applying proper capitalization
+- Returns 'Unknown' if input is empty or only whitespace

+### sanitize.lastName(last_name: string): string

+Sanitizes a last name by:
+- Removing suffixes (Jr., Sr., Esq.)
+- Converting multiple names to use "&" (e.g., "Thompson and Wilson" → "Thompson & Wilson")
+- Applying proper capitalization
+- Returns 'Unknown' if input is empty or only whitespace

-### sanitize.name(name: string): string
+### sanitize.fullName(full_name: string): string

-Capitalizes the first letter of each word in a name and trims excess whitespace.
+Sanitizes a full name by:
+- Removing titles and suffixes
+- Converting all middle names to initials (e.g., "Aaron Patrick Jennings Spurlock" → "Aaron PJ Spurlock")
+- Preserving first and last names in full
+- Applying proper capitalization
-Returns 'Unknown' if the input is empty or only whitespace.
+- Returns 'Unknown' if input is empty or only whitespace

 ### sanitize.phone(phone: string): string | null